Micaela-89/BaSD-Js-Exercises-Week4/README.md

 # 'Become a Software Developer' - WEEK 4 PROJECT  - Javascript.'

 The objective of this week project is to solve the JavaScript exercises provided.
-Each exercise block must be saved in a new JS file inside a folder called "exercises" and this folder must be saved in a new repository.
+Each exercise block must be saved in a new JS file inside a folder called "exercises".
 All Javascripts files must be linked to the "index.html" file through the <script> tag.

 ## Description
  The list of exercises to solve are divided into 6 types: